thursday, October 17, 2019

 101 Central Park Dr, Largo, FL 33771

-On the third Thursday of October every year, the NOPE Pinellas Candlelight Vigil brings the community together to remember those lost to and suffering from substance abuse.
+Every year in October, the NOPE Pinellas Candlelight Vigil brings the community together to remember those lost to and suffering from substance abuse.
+This year marks the 11th annual candlelight vigil here in our community.

 We hold the annual vigil to reduce the stigma surrounding addiction so that those suffering with the disease will openly seek help.
 It is a time for hope and comfort, to know that you are not alone.